elugens/hello-javascript/docs/bonus-javascript-design-patterns/introduction-to-design-patterns/introduction.md

 ---

-### What are the three main categories of design patterns?
+### Can you name the three principal categories of design patterns in web development?

 <details>
   <summary>